Speak Mandarin Campaign

 The Speak Mandarin Campaign (SMC; 讲华语运动 (講華語運動, Jiǎng Huáyǔ Yùndòng)) is an initiative by the Government of Singapore to encourage the Chinese Singaporean population to speak Standard Mandarin Chinese, one of the four official languages of Singapore as Singaporean Mandarin.
 It was launched on 7 September 1979 by then Prime Minister Lee Kuan Yew and organised by the Promote Mandarin Council.
 The SMC has been held annually to promote the use of Mandarin.

 The campaign is contentious among Singaporeans.
 The ancestral origins of most Chinese Singaporeans were not from Mandarin speaking regions, and Singaporean Hokkien had served as the lingua franca of the Chinese community in Singapore until the campaign began.
-Since the 2010s, the SMC has been scaled down, with the government promoting greater appreciation of Chinese dialects and relaxing restrictions on their use in local media.
+Since the 2010s, the SMC has been scaled down, with the government promoting greater appreciation of other Chinese varieties and relaxing restrictions on their use in local media.
 At the same time, many Singaporeans have begun to rediscover the ancestral forms of their respective Chinese varieties.
 Since 2020, Mandarin itself was surpassed by Singaporean English as the primary language in Chinese Singaporean households.

 Background

 In 1966, the Singaporean government implemented a policy of bilingual education, where Singaporean students learn both English and their designated mother tongue, which was Mandarin for all Chinese Singaporeans "by default".
 The Goh Report, an evaluation of Singapore's education system by Goh Keng Swee, showed that less than 40% of the student population managed to attain minimum levels of competency in two languages.
 It was later determined that the learning of Mandarin among Chinese Singaporeans was hindered by home use of native Chinese varieties, such as Hokkien, Teochew, Cantonese and Hakka.
 Hence, the government decided to rectify problems facing implementation of the bilingual education policy, by launching a campaign to promote Mandarin as a common language among the Chinese Singaporean population, and to discourage use of other Chinese varieties.

 Launched in 1979 by then Prime Minister Lee Kuan Yew, the campaign aimed to simplify the language environment for Chinese Singaporeans, improve communication between them, and create a Mandarin-speaking environment conducive to the successful implementation of the bilingual education programme.
 The initial goal of the campaign was for all young Chinese to stop speaking topolects in five years, and to establish Mandarin as the language of choice in public places within 10 years.
+The government cited the reasons of the campaign as the inefficiency of learning a non-Mandarin variety on top of English and Mandarin, and the divisiveness of the usage of all the non-Mandarin varieties.

 According to the government, for the bilingual policy to be effective, Mandarin should be spoken at home and should serve as the new lingua franca among Chinese Singaporeans.
 They argued that Mandarin was more "economically valuable", and speaking Mandarin would help Chinese Singaporeans supposedly retain their heritage, as Mandarin seemingly contains a "cultural repository of values and traditions" that are "identifiable to all Chinese", regardless of "topolect group".